 Warm Migration

 According to VMware vSphere “Migrating a Suspended Virtual Machine” section, when migrating a suspended virtual machine, it is also needed to move the associated disks from one datastore to another.
 The virtual machines are not required to be on shared storage.
-When you migrate a suspended virtual machine, the new host for the virtual machine must meet CPU compatibility requirements, because the virtual machine must be able to resume executing instructions on the new host.
+When you migrate a suspended virtual machine, the new host for the virtual machine must meet CPU compatibility requirements (i.e. CPU architecture), because the virtual machine must be able to resume executing instructions on the new host.

 Live Migration